Kinsman’s Shaker Cabinets: A Perfect Fit for Homes of All Styles

 Is the Shaker style right for your kitchen?

 Now you know more about the Shaker style, how do you know if it’s right for your own kitchen?
 Shaker style cabinets can actually suit several styles of homes, but they work especially well if you’re going for a coastal Hamptons vibe, or classic provincial, country charm.

 Unless the style of your home is industrial or ultra-unique and contemporary, then the modernized Shaker of Kinsman’s Somersby door profile is likely to suit.
 The key is to keep the style consistent throughout your home.

 So if you’re leaning towards Shaker doors for your new kitchen, be sure to also consider them for your laundry, and choose décor that complements rather than clashes with this classic look.

 Shaker door colours

-Check out these examples of Shaker style kitchens and laundries using white, black and grey Kinsman Somersby cabinets below.
+Need more shaker-style kitchen inspiration?
+Check out some of our favourite examples of Shaker style kitchens and laundries using white, black and grey Kinsman Somersby cabinets below.

 Ready to start your kitchen transformation journey today?
 Make the most of the Kinsman Kitchen offer when you create and purchase your very own Shaker-style Kinsman Kitchen.
 Simply book a free design appointment HERE.